Interest sessions take place on Friday, July 12 and Saturday, July 13, 2019. Specific dates and times will be confirmed in April.

 Michael Murphy, Georgia Southern University Auxiliary Services Marketing

 Build a Story That Others Want to Tell

 In today’s communication landscape, getting the message out to the world can be a challenge.
 Future marketing and communication success will depend on having strategies that revolve around storytelling and amplification.
 This session will explore the storytelling mindset, why it’s important to connect stories to larger themes, and how to get others inside and outside the department to tell those stories.
 The presenter will describe tangible steps, including identifying key audiences and thinking about what stories are relevant to them.
 It’s an approach that starts with looking outward before looking inward.

 Storytelling: Enhance Student Success, Build Community, Attract Students

 There are many different ways to tell the same story.
-Storytelling can shape the relationship among food, students, parents and communities.
+Storytelling can shape the relationship among food, students, parents, and communities.
 It is important to educate customers and the campus community that dining is an important asset to the university.
-Attend this session to hear how UMass Dining tells the multi-faceted tale of food, highlighting its power through many aspects, such as health and wellness, positive dietary habits, a living laboratory, sustainable dining, regenerative farming, and quality of life experience.
+Attend this session to hear how UMass Dining tells the multi-faceted tale of food—highlighting its power through topics such as health and wellness, positive dietary habits, a living laboratory, sustainable dining, regenerative farming, and quality of life experience.